YoulDHead/DHSD/README.md

 SDWriter - QT executable for writing files to SD card in simple DHFS format.

-dh_sound_decoder.ino - basic sketch for Blue Pill
+dh_sound_decoder - sketch for Blue Pill